Get a glimpse at what you'll be creating inside of Adobe XD during this video series.

 We can also apply this to things like our search bar.
-So if we call this the Search Bar, again we have all these different individual elements and if we were to rearrange something, we'd have to move it over, grab the one below it, and then make sure that we're precisely positioned.
+So if we call this the Search Bar, again we have all these different individual elements and if we were to rearrange something, we'd have to move it over, grab the one below it and then make# sure that that we're precisely positioned.
 We don't want to do that every time.
 That can become tedious and take away from the actual work we're trying to do.

 So with that group selected, we'll enable a Stack and now we have the ability to quickly rearrange all that content and see how it looks and feels.
 And again, we still have those spacing controls and as one box resizes, the others will adapt as well.

 So, that's padding in Stacks.
-Feel free to explore the rest of the page and see where else you can group elements and enable Stacks and padding to maximize your layout efficiency.
+Feel free to explore the rest of the page and see where else you can group elements and enable Stacks and padding to maximise your layout efficiency.

-Step 03: Working with components, character styles, and colors.
+Step 03: Working with components, character styles and colours.

-Learn how to create reusable components, add character styles and colors to assets so that they can be reused throughout your design to save you time.
+Learn how to create reusable components, add character styles and colours to assets so that they can be reuse throughout your design to save you time.

-In XD, if we turn over to XD, you're going to see this colors and character styles artboard.
-This has a number of different colors preselected, as well as character styles for the hero and the body content.
+In XD, if we turn over to XD, you're going to see this colours and character styles artboard.
+This has a number of different colours preselected, as well as character styles for the hero and the body content.
 Feel free to use your own selections here, but these are available.
-And these are pulling from Adobe Fonts and just general selection colors that have been included.
-Now in a previous step, you may have seen me add a color here to the quick color swatch in the color picker.
-This is one way to it add colors, but this is stuck and local to a single document.
+And these are pulling from Adobe Fonts and just general selection colours that have been included.
+Now in a previous step, you may have seen me add a colour here to the quick colour swatch in the colour picker.
+This is one way to it add colours, but this is stuck and local to a single document.
 Now there's also some limitations to this.
-So I'm going to show you a better way to save colors once you've selected them into your Assets panel so that you can reuse them and edit them throughout your document.
+So I'm going to show you a better way to save colours once you've selected them into your Assets panel so that you can reuse them and edit them throughout your document.

-So here in the colors and character styles artboard, we have all of our colors.
+So here in the colours and character styles artboard, we have all of our colours.
 Now, if we open up the Assets panel, you're going to see there are some components here that are coming from a final stage design.
 You can ignore these.
 You can even collapse the section here.
-Now we want to open up colors and what's going to happen is, once we select our colors here, we can just do a quick selection.
-We will pull this text color in, but that's okay.
+Now we want to open up colours and what's going to happen is, once we select our colours here, we can just do a quick selection.
+We will pull this text colour in, but that's okay.
 We can remove it or just simply keep it.
-But with all of these colors selected, I can hit plus next to colors.
+But with all of these colours selected, I can hit plus next to colours.
 Once these are added, I can go ahead and double-click and name these if I want to.
-So this could be my gradient, this could be my light gray, et cetera.
+So this could be my gradient, this could be my light grey, et cetera.
 You can go ahead and name these.
-And this is a great spot to name these to align to different color variables in code, or to match to a design system.
-However when you're using colors, this is a great way to add custom names.
+And this is a great spot to name these to align to different colour variables in code or to match to a design system.
+However when you're using colours, this is a great way to add customised names.

 Now I can also use things like the body style.
-So this is my emphasized body style, and this is my regular body style.
+So this is my emphasised body style and this is my regular body style.
 Again, I can do these in bulk.
 And then I have search input and input values.
 So I will add those in.
 This is my search input label and this is my search value.
-So now that those are set, I have my colors and characters styles saved in here.
+So now that those are set, I have my colours and characters styles saved in here.

-Now the cool part about this is that as these are applied in places, so if I have a couple of rectangles here and I apply this teal color to them, if I want to then later update this teal and maybe adjust it so that it's a bit darker, anywhere that that teal is applied, that color will then be updated.
-So this is a major benefit to using assets versus the color swatches in the color picker.
+Now the cool part about this is that as these are applied in places, so if I have a couple of rectangles here and I apply this teal colour to them, if I want to then later update this teal and maybe adjust it so that it's a bit darker, anywhere that that teal is applied, that colour will then be updated.
+So this is a major benefit to using assets versus the colour swatches in the colour picker.

 Now, the next thing that I can get access to and save in my document assets is components.
 And these are those reusable elements that we talked about previously.
 So to start, as an example, we've used the button in the past and the button is a very common reusable element.
 So here in this button, we have our padding enabled so that as we change the text, the button will respond.
 Now we can start building out this button based on how we want it to look.
-We can start adding in some colors.
+We can start adding in some colours.
 So perhaps here, we're going to use a burnt orange.
-So we can select that background color and just simply click on the color to apply it.
+So we can select that background colour and just simply click the colour to apply it.
 And now we have a button, but let's say that we want to reuse this button somewhere else.
 Maybe there's an adjacent button next to it.
-If we just copy and paste, anytime that color changes, that's not going to apply to the copies.
+If we just copy and paste, any time that colour changes, that's not going to apply to the copies.

 But if I then go in here, change this look now, I can then take this and replace that existing button up in the top right and there we go.
 Now I have the teal button.
 And so what the benefit of this is, is that if I tap into here and decide that I want more of a squared corner button like that, that change will automatically apply to the teal button.
 So this is the benefit of components and component states.
 You can create multiple different reusable elements throughout your design.
 So for instance, we can also then take our navigation group, which is here.
 It includes the main navigation down here.
 It can include this Primary Button once we bring that in, and then it can include this message section as well.
 So if we take this group and name it: Main Navigation.
 Now we can build this into a component and we can right-click as well to create a component.
 We don't have to be in the document assets.

 So as soon as I make this component, now I have a reusable navigation, which is helpful because as I create multiple pages, I'm going to want to use that same navigation.
 And so in the same way, if I copy it out, I can get these copies.
-And this is really helpful to do before you start layering in colors and typography.
-You want to set up the structure of those reusable elements so that you only have to apply those colors once.
-So let's pretend this instance is on another page and I want to start building in the colors for the navigation.
-So I can come back here, I can apply the gradient, and by tapping in here, I can go to Fill and then get the gradient controls on canvas and adjust exactly the angle of the gradient.
-And you can see right away that that applies to the instance.
-Here, I can come up, I can set a darker color and just like that in a couple of clicks, I've applied color and it applies to all the instances of my navigation component.
+And this is really helpful to do before you start layering in colours and typography.
+You want to set up the structure of those reusable elements so that you only have to apply those colours once.
+So let's pretend this instance is on another page and I want to start building in the colours for the navigation.
+So I can come back here, I can apply the gradient and by tapping in here, I can go to Fill and then get the gradient controls on canvas and adjust exactly the angle of the gradient.
+And you can see straightaway that that applies to the instance.
+Here, I can come up, I can set a darker colour and just like that in a couple of clicks, I've applied colour and it applies to all the instances of my navigation component.

 Finally, you can group things like the search bar.
-If we were to group these and rename it: Search Bar, you can then once again, start building out those colors.
+If we were to group these and rename it: Search Bar, you can then once again, start building out those colours.
 And this has some of the character styles already applied.
 So again, this is using our search input label, but we can just be sure and apply that.
 And then on our values, we can select multiple text boxes here and apply that to search value.
 So now it's using our character styles.
-We just want to then go in and apply the proper colors here.
-So when we're applying a border fill, we can take a color and right-click and say Apply Border Color.
+We just want to then go in and apply the proper colours here.
+So when we're applying a border fill, we can take a colour and right-click and say Apply Border Colour.
 And that should apply.
 In this case, we're using an appearance value and reducing the icon by 50%.
-So it's still using the color, but it's actually applying it at a 50% opacity.
+So it's still using the colour, but it's actually applying it at a 50% opacity.

 And then once again, here we have a button, so I can remove that.
 And then simply copy my button out and paste the new button in.
 And here I'm going to want to override this button slightly, just because it's a little bit narrower than the others.
 And I can do that by adjusting the padding.
 And so holding the tilde, which is the squiggly key on the upper left of the keyboard, I can adjust my padding to be appropriate for this context.
 And it's still going to receive all of the other changes.
 I've just overridden the padding so that this button can look appropriate for its given context.